BeMoreDifferent/GEPA-Prompt-Evolution/README.md

 - UCB1 bandit chooses mutation strategies by uplift; serializes state for resumability.
 - Optional holdout gating with epsilon tolerance reduces overfitting to the feedback minibatch.
 - Deterministic run folders and atomic writes provide reproducibility and crash safety.

----

-### Security & configuration

-- Do not commit secrets.
-Use environment variables (e.g., `OPENAI_API_KEY`).
-- You can set `baseURL` to point to a private gateway if needed.
-- All data exchanged with the LLM is text.
-Validate any additional inputs at your boundaries.

----

-### License

-Specify a license of your choice.
-If unsure, MIT is a permissive default.